skypjack/entt/docs/md/locator.md

 uninitialized service elsewhere as well.

 Note that exporting a service allows users to _share_ the object currently set in a locator.
-Replacing it won't replace the element even where a service has been configured with a handle to the previous item.<br/>
+Replacing it won't replace the element, even where a service has been configured with a handle to the previous item.<br/>
 In other words, if an audio service is replaced with a null object to silence an application and the original service was shared, this operation won't propagate to the other locators.
-Therefore, a module that share the ownership of the original audio service is still able to emit sounds.
+Therefore, a module that shares the ownership of the original audio service is still able to emit sounds.